Speeding Ticket Calculator

 Now that we have the ticket information, we can calculate the fee for each ticket.
 The fee is calculated using two variables

-1. The initial fee of the ticket is calculated by subtracting the speed limit from the clocked speed.
+The initial fee of the ticket is calculated by subtracting the speed limit from the clocked speed.

-2. A multiplier that is determined based on the type of road the ticket was issued on, and then multiplied by the initial fee.
+A multiplier that is determined based on the type of road the ticket was issued on, and then multiplied by the initial fee.

 Multipliers & Road Types

-Each multiplier should be stored as a const double variable.
-They will never change, and we know them at compile time, which is why we can use const.
+variable.
+They will never change, and we know them at compile time, which is why we can use const

-Recall that the type of road is the last character in the ticket information.
-The type of road is represented by a single character, which is why we can use a char variable to store it.
+variable to store it.
 So once you've read your line, you should determine which multiplier to use based on the type of road.
 Here's a table that shows the mapping between the type of road and the multiplier:

 table

-p(none of the above)12.916
+p(none of the above) | 12.916 |

 Use a switch statement to determine which multiplier to use to calculate the fine.